Europe | National Library of Australia (NLA)

 Leighton Collection

-Small collection of German and Austrian books, mostly early twentieth century, including poetry, plays, novels, essays, fairytales, folklore, art books, memoirs, and books on the theatre and opera.
+This small but significant collection of early 20th-century German and Austrian books includes poetry, plays, novels, essays, fairytales, folklore, art books, memoirs, and works on theatre and opera.
+Many are rare or limited editions, notable for their fine bindings and illustrations.

 Collection guide